-On 11th September 2014 James discovered Momentum and was immediately overcome by the passion and commitment of the team.
+James became aware of the charity in 2014 and was immediately overcome by the passion and commitment of the team.
 After visiting Kingston Hospital and seeing for himself the work we do, he wanted to help us do more.
-Since that day, he has become both a close friend and firm supporter of Momentum.
+Since that day, he has become both a close friend and firm supporter.
 Owner of a successful business in the eyewear industry, James hopes his aptitude for business and love of marketing will prove to be a great resource to us, one he hopes will go some way towards helping us achieve our dreams and aspirations for years to come.
 He joined the board in May 2016.

 Chris Butter - Head of Finance

 Chris is a chartered accountant and a partner in our Forensic Services practice at PWC.
-He experienced first-hand the support offered by Momentum when his child was seriously ill.
+He experienced first-hand the support we offer when his child was seriously ill.
 He joined the Board of Trustees in May 2017.

-Kieron became a trustee in June 2012 but has been a supporter of Momentum since its foundation in 2004.
+Kieron became a trustee in June 2012 but has been a supporter since the charity's foundation in 2004.
 That was the year that his 17 year old daughter Fiona died from a brain tumour.
-Fiona received excellent care during her time in hospital but there is no doubt she would have benefitted from the hugely improved facilities for children and teenagers created by Momentum.
+Fiona received excellent care during her time in hospital but there is no doubt she would have benefitted from the hugely improved facilities for children and teenagers created by the charity.
 Kieron has spent his career in the City of London.
 He is an executive director of JP Morgan and a fellow of the Chartered Institute for Securities and Investment.
 He is also an advisor to the trustees of Holy Cross Prep School in Kingston and Chairman of the 1930 Fund for District Nurses.

 Victor de Cruz

-Victor is our newest Trustee, joining the board in March 2016.
+Victor joined the board in March 2016.
 He is a solicitor, with his own firm specialising in civil and commercial dispute.